chipguyhere/PulseCapture/README.md

 * Infrared (the most common NEC protocol)
 * Wiegand (two-wire protocol used in RFID readers)
 * Servo PWM with 0.5μs resolution
+* Soft Serial Rx

 On Uno and Nano, you can use any digital or analog input.
 The Pin Change Interrupt is used for capture, which is hardware-supported on all pins.

 On Arduino Mega, these pins have hardware interrupt support and are the only ones supported by the library: 10, 11, 12, 13, 48, 49, 50, 51, 52, 53, and A8 thru A15.

+On Arduino Nano Every, all pins are supported for hardware timer capture.
+You can have a maximum of 3 pins active on hardware capture, and the rest will fall back to pin change interrupt capture, which is also supported on all pins.

+On 32u4 including Leonardo and Micro, only these pins are supported: 4,8,9,10,11,13,MISO,SCK,MOSI (ICSP pins).

 This library uses an enhanced Timer Input Capture hardware feature when your input is connected to the specific pin(s) that support it.
 This is highly recommended for infrared and servo PWM input, especially on projects that have excessive interrupt latency elsewhere (such as those driving WS281xx LED strips).
 Timer input capture provides an enhanced resolution of 0.5μs and eliminates servo jitter.

 * On Uno and Nano, pin 8
 * On Mega, pins 48 and 49.
+* On Nano Every, all pins.
+* On 32u4, pins 4 and 13.

 ## How to install: